50/50 Property Settlements

 If a couple is content to divide their asset pool on a 50/50 basis, then they can do so.
 They would formalise this agreement through a financial agreement (BFA).
 If however they negotiate this through the Courts, then is is statistically unlikely to result in an exact 50 50 property settlement.

-If you want to speak to some family law pros, then feel free to contact our friendly team.
-We would be happy to see how we can assist you.
-Book in a chat here.
+If you want to speak to a property settlement lawyer, then feel free to contact our friendly team.